vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 - A template to use, by default this is microServiceProxy (for generating vulcain proxy).
 The other template is angularServiceProxy to generate proxy class for angular application.
 - The folder where the generated file will be saved.
 Default is the current folder.

-To generate the class, type the following code from the application root folder.
+To generate the class, type the following code from the application root folder (Change the port number if necessary)

 ```sh
 vulcain generate --address localhost:30000 --folder src/api